 - The extent of the storage area should be clearly marked and suitable notices displayed prominently.

 - Appropriate steps should be taken to prevent tampering and vandalism.
 In many cases it may be appropriate to enclose the storage area in a lockable cage.

 - The same restrictions apply to empty cylinders as to full ones.

 Storage above 400KG:

-For further information on cylinder storage please consult the LPGA Code of Practice no.7, available from the LP Gas Association, or get in touch with the Flogas Technical Department.
+For further information on cylinder storage please consult the LPGA Code of Practice no.7.

 PLEASE NOTE: This page is for information purposes only.
-We strongly recommend you contact your Health & Safety advisor, local council or fire authority for further, specific information on how to conform to Health & Safety guidelines.
+We strongly recommend you contact your local HSE Office for further, specific information on how to conform to UK gas cylinder storage guidelines.